 It will seem like a lot to learn when trying to build the best computer for music production if you’re not familiar with computer hardware.
 However, it’s pretty simple to get all the pieces and put them together without too much trouble – with a little patience at least.

 You should research and choose your components in something of a particular order, however, which is reflected below.
 Namely, the motherboard should be chosen first as it affects everything else.

 The motherboard is the base, so go high quality onto this part which all the other components fit.
 Think of it as the infrastructure by which information travels between all the other components.
 The motherboard is the most critical component because it determines the socket type and speed range (and thus future-proofing) of the CPU and RAM you can use in your system as well as other things.

 I highly recommend either ASUS or Gigabyte motherboards, as they have consistently been making quality motherboards for a long time.
 I have used them both without issue over the past 20 years.
-There are other brands out there worth checking out, but you can’t go wrong with these two quality-wise, and they both make a wide variety of boards for different price ranges.
+There are other brands out there worth checking out, but you can’t go wrong with this two quality-wise, and they both make a wide variety of boards for different price ranges.

 There are three main form factors for motherboards: ATX, micro ATX and mini ITX.
 I recommend ATX or micro ATX because mini ITX is quite small, and while it might be cheaper, it runs the risk of overheating and there are no benefits to this unless you really don’t have the space for a standard computer case.

 Not to mention mini ITX tends to have only 2 RAM slots, which means it’s more expensive to add RAM as a later upgrade.
 This is because you’ll likely have to take out whatever you already have and replace it with more expensive sticks.
 I’ll cover more about RAM in a bit.

 There are several form factors but most are impractical for music production and geared for other usages.